FAQ

 The Sentinel Cabin: lodging for everyone including families

-Located on the south end of the property, The Sentinel Cabin.
+Located on the south end of the property is The Sentinel Cabin.
 It can accommodate a family of five.
-The Sentinel Cabin provides guests with comfort and privacy while feeling at home in the mountains.
+The Sentinel Cabin provides guests with comfort and privacy.
 When larger groups need additional beds than are available at The Refuge, they can add The Sentinel to their booking.

 Is The Refuge/Sentinel Cabin accessible to people with mobility disabilities?